Studying: USA, Canada, Australia

 PROGRAMMES USA

-For the USA exchange programmes of Trier University listed below, the following conditions for the awarding of scholarships apply uniformly:
+For the Kanada/USA exchange programs of Trier University listed below, the following conditions apply uniformly for the awarding of scholarships:

-2. At least three completed semesters in the Bachelor's programme at the beginning of the programme.
-In the Master's programme, stays are possible from the first semester onwards, depending on the subject
+2. At least 3 completed semesters in the Bachelor's degree program at the beginning of the program.
+In the Master's programme, stays are possible from the first semester.

-The application documents are available in the download area in July of the respective application year.
-With the application for the exchange place you can apply for a partial scholarship from funds of the DAAD-PROMOS programme.
+3. The application documents will be available in the download area from July of the respective application year.

 International Student Exchange Programme (ISEP) at various American universities (including universities in Puerto Rico)